 Wash your hands before handling, inserting, or removing your contact lenses.

-It’s essential that you wash your hands thoroughly to keep your eyes hygienically clean.
+You must wash your hands thoroughly to keep your eyes hygienically clean.

 Using a fragrance-free soap and drying your hands on a lint-free cloth will prevent any potential infection-causing germs, debris, or irritants from transferring onto your eye.